cometbft/cometbft/docs/references/storage/README.md

 The new changes lead to faster block processing time compared even to the node that has no pruning active.
 However, the new layout seems to be slightly slower.
 We will discuss this in more details below.

-#### *Database key layout and pruning*
+## Database key layout and pruning

-These results clearly show that pruning is not impacting the nodes performance anymore and could be turned on.
+The results above clearly show that pruning is not impacting the nodes performance anymore and could be turned on.
+The next step was determining whether we should remove the current database key representation from CometBFT and use the new ordering by height, which should be more optimal.
+(Pure golevelDB benchmarks showed orders of magnitute improvement when keys were written in order vs randomly: 8s vs 160ms).
 However, while running the same set of experiments locally, we obtained contradicting results on the impact of the key layout on these numbers.

+### **Local-1node**
-Namely when running experiments in the **1-node-local** setup, we came to the conclusion that, if pruning is turned on, only the version of CometBFT using the new database key layout was not impacted by it.
+When running experiments in this setup, we came to the conclusion that, if pruning is turned on, only the version of CometBFT using the new database key layout was not impacted by it.
 The throughput of CometBFT (meaured by num of txs processed within 1h), decreased with pruning (with and without compaction) usng the current layout - 500txs/s vs 700 txs/s with the new layout.
 The duration of the compaction operation itself was also much lower than with the old key layout.
 The block processing time difference is between 100 and 200ms which for some chains can be significant.
 The same was true for additional parameters such as RAM usage (200-300MB).

 We show the findings in the table below. `v1` is the current DB key layout and `v2` is the new key representation leveraging ordercode.